Cape Coral Festivals - art, jazz, mangoes, coconuts, boat races and parades, burrowing owls, fireworks, feasting, and so much more!

 The Cape Coral Bridge is closed off and people can walk at that end of Cape Coral Pkwy to see crafts, activities, free giveaways, tributes, and fireworks!

 You can buy VIP tickets to watch the fireworks from a special area, otherwise the festival and parking is free.

 There is live entertainment, and the festival can be enjoyed by land or the sea especially, where you watch all the fireworks in the area .... truly spectacular!

-They have a patriotic dog contest, apple pie baking contest, and a banana split eating contest for kids.
+Throughout the day they have events such as a patriotic dog contest, apple pie baking contest, and a banana split eating contest for kids.

 Food, music, activities add to all the fun!